 |Access Level||Used to assign the level of access that SentryOne has to the selected target.
 A target with limited access is not able to access Windows-based features, such as the Windows Dashboard, Windows Processes tab, Disk Space tab, or Disk Activity tab.
 Limited Access targets also don't have access to PerfLib performance counters for that target.|

-Note: All of these settings are available for SQL Server and SharePoint instances.
+Note: All of these settings are available for SQL Server instances.
 SSAS instances only offer the Port setting.
 Targets offer the Access Level setting.

 If you're monitoring the instance with Performance Analysis, changing the Monitoring Service Connection Properties to SQL Server credentials isn't supported.
 For more information, see the Performance Analysis Security Requirements topic.